nareshdb/RangeSeekSliderEnhanced/README.md

 ### Here is what I have added,

-- Chaging height of slider line between handles using ``sliderLineBetweenHandlesHeight``
+- Changing height of slider line between handles using ``sliderLineBetweenHandlesHeight``
 - Set whether line between handles should have curved ends ``shouldRoundCornersOfLineBetweenHandles``
 - Add an image to the line between handles